zhouzhongyuan/blog/contents/articles/creating-a-pegdown-plugin/index.md

 ##Having Pegdown Use Your Parser Plugin

-Now with the parser plugin written it, I need to tell Pegdown to use it:
+Now with the parser plugin written, I need to tell Pegdown to use it:

 ```java
   PegDownPlugins plugins = new PegDownPlugins.Builder()